Recently though, research has shown that loyalty to one chosen language is no longer the trend.

 DevOps can consume APIs from public cloud providers and automate tasks in Bash;

-Data scientists can write expressions and functions in Python to analyze and manipulate the data required for data streaming and machine learning application;
+Data scientists can write expressions and functions in Python to analyse and manipulate the data required for data streaming and machine learning application;

 Developers can use any language they’re comfortable with to execute custom functions.